GekoCloud/gekocloud-console/docs/access-backend.md

     wsUrl: ws://node_ip:30881
 ```

-See more details in [Smartkube API Guide](https://kubesphere.io/docs/v2.1/zh-CN/api-reference/api-guide/).
+See more details in [SmartKube API Guide](https://v2-1.docs.kubesphere.io/docs/api-reference/api-guide/).

-## 2. Access the services within the Smartkube cluster
+## 2. Access the services within the SmartKube cluster

 If you are in the same network as the cluster.
 You can access the ks-apiserver using K8s DNS with the default configuration in `server/config.yaml`